Glíma

 Glíma (anglicised as Glima / Icelandic Wrestling) is an Icelandic sport for combat and is categorised as Nordic folk wrestling.
-The most common form of glima describe players gripping their opponent by the waist and attempt to throw them to the ground using technique rather than force.
+In the most common form of glima, players grip their opponent by the waist and attempt to throw them to the ground using technique rather than force.
 Other variants allow for more aggression.

 History

 The original settlers in Iceland took wrestling with them, and these combat systems have been used by the populace according to the Jónsbók law book from 1325.
 A modern trouser-grip glima competition was first held in Iceland in 1888 and has been held almost every year since.
 In 1905 the belt was introduced so that the wrestlers could have a better grip on each other.
 Before that they held on to each other's trousers.
 In 1906 the first competition for the Belt of Grettir was held where the winners are named The Glima King.
 In the 1912 Summer Olympics there was a demonstration of modern trouser-grip glima.